fgrehm/qmlunit/README.md

 project, fix the problem and send me a pull request.

-Thanks goes to [John Resig](http://github.com/jeresig) and other [QUnit contributors]( http://github.com/jquery/qunit/contributors) for their work on QUnit.
+Thanks goes to [John Resig](http://github.com/jeresig) and other [QUnit contributors]( http://github.com/jquery/qunit/contributors) for their work on QUnit and to [Henrik Hartz]( http://github.com/hhartz) for making QmlUnit compatible with Mac.

 TODO